rajansahu713/FastAPI-Projects/README.md

 10. JWT Authentication In FastAPI:

+11. FastAPI With MongoDB

+12. Caching in FastAPI Applications

+13. Fastapi Metadata Configuration

+14. FastAPI with Docker

 ## Instructions
 Follow the project-specific instructions provided in the README.md file within each project directory.